-Lewis County Fire District 2 currently has twenty-two volunteers, who donate their time to serve the citizens of Toledo and outlaying areas.
+Lewis County Fire District 2 currently has twenty-six volunteers, who donate their time to serve the citizens of Toledo and outlaying areas.
 Lewis County Fire District 2 extends over ninety-eight square miles and is inhabited by approximately 4,500 residences.

 Outdoor Burning Info

 UPDATE: Effective 12:01 a.m., October 8, 2018, there are no burn restrictions in place.
 The burning of garbage, paper, or other refuse is strictly prohibited at all times.

 You may obtain additional information at www.lewiscountywa.gov/communitydevelopment or by calling the 24 Hour Automated Information Line at 360-740-1133.

 ALERT — Lewis County Fire District #2 does not recommend nor endorse any private home safety companies.